dev-0-SinghRB/NeuroNexus/README.md

-## README
+## LANDING PAGE
+This project displays :
 - Internship assignment.
-- This project displays a landing page.
+- Landing page for gathering employee details.
-- It has been build using pure HTML and CSS only
+- It has been build using pure HTML and CSS only.